Connecting land, spirit and music to embody a confluence of worlds

 Over 20 years of musical performance and activism conspire in a unique folk rock expression.
 Notably haunting vocals and masterful guitar carry a lifetimes of stories.
 Influences of note range from Bob Dylan to Ray LaMontagne to Xavier Rudd to Hozier and Brandi Carlile.

 Wild Faith has been the winner of several performance based festival entries and was a winner of the Star Water Collective's ARISE battle of the bands and would play on their big stage later that year opening for Elijah Ray.

 Wild Faith continues to release powerful, moving music with 2021's tracks ghosts, Sing Along, 2020's All I Can See and 2019's The Longest Journey: an Acoustic Experience with Wild Faith.

 "Leo is a storyteller with impeccable rhythm and musical talent.
 His songs show an appreciation for sacred places and all aspects of nature, including the human experience and all its vulnerabilities.
 While he sings, passion rings through his voice and medicine moves through his fingers."

-With roots in folk and soul, meditation and dance, Wild Faith traverses diverse musical soundscapes derived from an intention to re-wild the human spirit.
-If you start questioning what our society tells you to be and start listening from a deeper place, a realignment with the natural world starts to take place.
-Once this shift begins you start to trust it and put faith in this sense of deeper knowing beyond anything anyone can ever tell you.
+With roots in folk and soul Wild Faith traverses diverse musical soundscapes working to re-wild the spirit.
+Questioning society's demands and listening from a deeper place, realignment with the natural world begins.
+As this shift unfolds, trust and faith connect to a deeper knowing beyond words.

-Leonardo is a New Mexico native of Spanish, Native American, Mexican and Mediterranean ancestry.
-He was raised in an environment of polarities that left him with a deep reverence and love of the natural world.
+A New Mexico native of Spanish, Native American, Mexican and Mediterranean ancestry, Leonardo was raised in an environment of polarities that left him with a deep reverence and love of the natural world.
 He views music as an opportunity to connect community, people and land for the restoration of the Sacred.